-6. Data inputs are registered at K and \overline{K} rising edges.
-Data outputs are delivered on C and \overline{C} rising edges, except when in single clock mode.
+6. Data inputs are registered at K and K rising edges.
+Data outputs are delivered on C and C rising edges, except when in single clock mode.
 7. Ensure that when the clock is stopped K = K and C = C = HIGH.
 This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically.
+8. Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
+BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.